stevewilliams87/CTRLall/src/glossary.md

     </tr>
     <tr>
       <td id="cut and paste">Cut and paste / Cutting and pasting</td>
       <td>Removing content from one location and duplicating it in another.
-See this article for examples: <a href="/word/cut-copy-and-paste/">Cut, Copy and Paste</a></td>
+See this article for examples: <a href="/content-control/moving-content/">Moving content</a></td>
     </tr>
     <tr>
       <td id="drag">Drag / Click and drag / Clicking and dragging</td>